Boxer Lin Yu-ting wins gold, following Imane Khelif to conclude an Olympics filled with scrutiny

 Lin hadn’t been as dominant or as dynamic as Khelif in Paris, but she steadily rolled toward the final as the top seed in the women’s 57-kilogram division.
 The 5-foot-9 (1.75 meter) Lin is usually taller and more slender than her opponents, and she uses those advantages to pick them apart with skill and angles, rather than strength or power.

-That’s exactly what Lin did to Szeremeta after taking the ring Saturday to loud cheers and dozens of Olympic-style Chinese Taipei flags waving in the stands.
+That’s exactly what Lin did to Szeremeta after taking the ring Saturday to loud cheers and dozens of Olympic-style Chinese Taipei flags waving in the stands, with millions more cheering back home.

 The 29-year-old Lin has fashioned a solid career as a top Olympic-style boxer, winning world championships in 2018 and 2022.
 She reached the semifinals of last year’s world championships before the IBA disqualified her and stripped her of a bronze medal.

-Khelif captured the world’s attention with her more telegenic fighting style and her outspokenness in the face of criticism.
-In an exclusive interview with SNTV, a sports video partner of The Associated Press, Khelif said the unfounded speculation “harms human dignity,” and she called for an end to bullying athletes.

-Lin has been more circumspect in her public handling of the uproar, largely limiting herself to comments on her performances and praise of both her opponents and her many fans.
-Her quarterfinal and semifinal opponents in Paris outwardly showed moderate sportsmanship but also made it clear they felt Lin should have been ineligible to compete.
+While Khelif has been outspoken in the face of criticism, Lin was more circumspect in her public handling of the uproar.
+Her quarterfinal and semifinal opponents in Paris outwardly showed moderate sportsmanship, but they also made it clear they felt Lin should have been ineligible to compete.

 AP Olympics: https://apnews.com/hub/2024-paris-olympic-games